HL7/C-CDA-Examples/Encounters/Outpatient_Encounter_Patient_Disenrolled/Readme.md

 ###Comments

-* This is an example of a hospitalization with discharge disposition.
-There are two examples to demonstrate sending only a local code, or a translation to a local code.
-The Discharge Disposition includes both the standard code and a local code.
-The Discharge Disposition Local code only includes a local code
+* This is an example of an outpatient visit discharge disposition.
+In order to support a local Discharge Disposition code the dischargeDisposition contains the "OTH" nullFlavor.

 ###Custodian

 * Lisa Nelson (GitHub: lisarnelson)